Code-Institute-Submissions/Hangman-26/README.md

 Game ends if the player correctly guess all the letters of the missing word or if the player loses all his lives.

+# User Stories

+- As a user I want to easily understand the purpose of the game
+- As a user I want to have fun
+- As a user I want to see my remaining lives
+- As a user I want the game to be challenging